michaeljoseph/changes/README.md

 << changelog pruning >>

-(changes)➜  changes git:(master) ✗ changes -p changes release --skip-changelog What is the release version for "changes" [Default: 0.1.1]:
+(changes)$  changes -p changes release --skip-changelog What is the release version for "changes" [Default: 0.1.1]:
 Counting objects: 7, done.
 Delta compression using up to 8 threads.